 Following these findings, the SSC did not renew its contracts with China in 2020, Reuters reported.
 “Earth geopolitics is as important as space technology,” the news agency reported.

-Spying allegations may lead China to lean more heavily on partners elsewhere in the region, such as Venezuela, which has two stations built with state-owned China Great Wall Industry Corporation, the report says.
+Spying allegations may lead China to lean more heavily on partners elsewhere in the region, such as Venezuela, which has two stations built with state-owned China Great Wall Industry Corporation, the report said.

 Venezuela is a clear example of how China is positioning itself in space.
 Beijing deployed three satellites for the Venezuelan regime, Serrano said.